IndigoUnited/spoonjs-www/doc/Guide/sample_application.md

 _innerState: function (state) {
     this._destroyContent();

-    this._content = this._link(new ContentController('#content'));
+    this._content = this._link(new ContentController('#content', state.org, state.repo));
-    this._content.setState(state);
+    this._content.delegateState(state);
 }
 ```

-Note that we call the `setState` on the child controller.
-This is basically telling the `ContentController` that we are done handling this part of the state and it's up to him to handle the rest.
+Note that we call the `delegateState` on the child controller.
+We are basically saying to `ContentController` that we are done handling this part of the state and it's up to him to handle the rest.
+We have also extracted the `org` and `repo` parameters from the state parameters and passed them the constructor.

 And thats it!
 We easily scaffolded, bootstrapped and connected quite a few modules of our application in a very rapid way.
 But most importantly you got a feeling of organisation and separation of concerns thanks to the modular approach of the framework.